Registering your startup: LLC vs C Corporation

 QSBS Exemption for Investments in C Corporations

-The biggest tax advantage to investing in startups that are registered as C Corporations is the Qualified Small Business Stock (QSBS) exemption.
-LLCs are not eligible for this tax exemption, and LLCs that convert into C Corporations are also not eligible.
+The biggest tax advantage to investing in startups that are registered as C Corps is the Qualified Small Business Stock (QSBS) exemption.
+As specified in IRS tax laws, LLCs are not eligible for this tax exemption, and LLCs that convert into C Corporations are also not eligible.
 If you already registered as an LLC, fortunately, it may be possible in some circumstances to dissolve your LLC and transfer the assets to a newly registered Delaware C Corporation.

 For an investment to be eligible for this exemption, under section 1202 of the Internal Revenue Code (IRC), the stock must be purchased by the investor when the company was worth less than $50 million dollars — most early stage startup investments qualify, since typical seed round valuations are around $5-10 million.